MSc Occupational Hygiene / Course details

 • Systematically evaluate a range of evidence to inform clinical decision-making and professional practice.

-• Communicate complex ideas in concise written formats for a range of stakeholders
+• Communicate complex ideas concisely, verbally and in writing, for a range of stakeholders

 Employability skills